askerov/DynamicGrid/README.md

 DynamicGrid
 ===========

-Drag and drop GridView for Android provide mechanism to rearrange grid items
+Drag and drop GridView for Android provide mechanism to reorder grid items

 Demo
 ----